stevehooker/comfyui-claude/README.md

 ## Included nodes

-1. DescribeImage: Takes an image as input and returns a textual description of it.
+1. **DescribeImage**: Takes an image as input and returns a textual description of it.
+2. **DescribeImage (Cached)**: Optimised version for batch image captioning that uses prompt caching to reduce costs by up to 90% when processing multiple images with the same system prompt.
+Ideal for generating captions for LoRA training datasets.
-2. CombineTexts: Combine two texts into something new with the help of Claude.
+3. **CombineTexts**: Combine two texts into something new with the help of Claude.
-3. TransformText: Transforms an input text into some other text, ideal for rephrasing prompts or similar.
+4. **TransformText**: Transforms an input text into some other text, ideal for rephrasing prompts or similar.

+## Prompt Caching

+The **DescribeImage (Cached)** node implements [Anthropic's prompt caching](https://docs.anthropic.com/en/docs/build-with-claude/prompt-caching) feature, which caches your system prompt across multiple API calls.
+This is particularly useful when:

+- Processing batches of images with consistent captioning instructions
+- Generating training data for LoRA models
+- Running repetitive image analysis tasks

+**Cost savings**: After the first image, cached system prompts cost only 10% of regular input tokens, resulting in significant savings for batch operations.